sudheermuthyala/terraform-/09-terraform-modules/111-defining-child-module-/README.md

 ## Defining a Child Module
 - We need to Understand about the following
     - Module source (Mandatory): To Start with.
 I am using Terraform Registry
-    - Module version (Optional): Recomended to
+    - Module version (Optional): Recomended to use module version